arduino/docs-content/content/hardware/02.hero/boards/giga/datasheet/datasheet.md

 ### Getting Started - Arduino IoT Cloud

-All Arduino® IoT enabled products are supported on Arduino® IoT Cloud which allows you to Log, graph and analyze sensor data, trigger events, and automate your home or business.
+All Arduino IoT enabled products are supported on Arduino IoT Cloud which allows you to Log, graph and analyze sensor data, trigger events, and automate your home or business.

 ### Online Resources